Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 While your nonstick pan might help you flip the perfect pancake, traditional nonstick coating contains chemicals that have been linked to health conditions like cancer.
 On the other hand, many experts agree that cooking with nonstick cookware is completely safe if used correctly.

-So how should you use nonstick pans?
+So how should you use nonstick tools?
 We spoke to two leading experts about what you should know, plus rounded up our favorite alternatives.

 Are non-stick pans bad for you?

-Frying pans and saucepans are often coated with polytetrafluoroethylene (PTFE), more commonly known as Teflon plastic.
-PTFE belongs to a group of man-made chemicals called per- and Polyfluoroalkyl Substances, or PFAS for short.
-PFAS are better known as “forever chemicals” because they’re virtually indestructible and don’t break down in the environment or the human body.
+Frying pans and saucepans are often coated with polytetrafluoroethylene (PTFE), commonly known as Teflon.
+PTFE belongs to a group of man-made chemicals called Per- and Polyfluoroalkyl Substances, or PFAS for short.
+PFAS are better known as "forever chemicals" because they’re virtually indestructible and don’t break down in the environment or the human body.

 According to the FDA, PFAS have been linked to significant health issues, including “increased cholesterol, high blood pressure, developmental effects, reduced immune response, altered liver function, and increased cancer risk.”

-Teflon cookware is generally considered safe for everyday cooking (researcher A. Daniel Jones, who studies PFAS, tells us he uses it at home), as long as temperatures do not exceed 500°F. If they get hotter than that, the coating can break down and release toxic chemicals into the air.
+Teflon cookware is generally considered safe for everyday cooking (researcher A. Daniel Jones, Ph.D., who studies PFAS, told us he uses it at home), as long as temperatures do not exceed 500 degrees Fahrenheit.
+If they exceed that temperature, the coating can degrade and release toxic chemicals.

-“Heat is a proxy for how fast molecules move,” says Jones, professor emeritus of biochemistry and molecular biology professor at Michigan State University.
-“So if Teflon gets too hot, then it can start to break down and turn into hazardous substances like PFAS.”
+"Heat is a proxy for how fast molecules move," Dr. Jones, professor emeritus of biochemistry and molecular biology at Michigan State University, told us in 2024.
+"So if Teflon gets too hot, then it can start to break down and turn into hazardous substances like PFAS."

 Breathing these fumes can lead to “Teflon flu,” which causes chest tightness and fever.
 Since these symptoms often mirror the flu and common cold, cases usually go undiagnosed.
 Still, a record 267 suspected cases of the little-known illness were reported last year, according to America’s Poison Centers.